 Please arrange your schedule as per below brief program.
-The full version will be updated in the early of April 2021.
+The full version will be updated in the late of March 2022.

 The first day is all about registration, participants are supposed to sign in at the conference venue and collect all the conference materiails at the registration counter on this day.
 However, the registration is still open on the 2nd day of the conference.